Maqloobeh or Maqluba, a traditional dish of the Arab Levant. You get to enjoy chicken, fried veggies and basmati rice…

 - First, cook the rice uncovered over high heat for 10 minutes.

 - Lower the heat, cover the pan and cook for 20 minutes till all the water has absorbed.

 - The cooking time might vary depending on the kind of rice you are using.

-- After the rice has cooked, remove the pan from the heat, let it stand covered for 30 minutes- Do not ignore this step, this will help the rice to set well.
+- Very important: let the maqloobeh rest for at least 30 minutes, keep it covered.
+Do not skip this step, this will help the rice to set well.